Implementing Academic Accommodations

 · Address any concerns about accommodations promptly with the instructor.

-Academic Achievement and Access Center Staff Responsibilities
+Student Access Center Staff Responsibilities

 · Meet with each eligible student requesting accommodations and determine appropriate accommodations based on documented need.